-10. Marijuana cultivation shall not adversely affect the health, safety, or general welfare of persons at the cultivation premises or at any nearby residence or nearby property or areas open to the public by creating dust, glare, heat, noise, noxious gasses, odor, smoke, traffic, or vibration, by the use or storage of hazardous materials, processes, products or wastes, or by any other way.
+10. Cannabis cultivation shall not adversely affect the health, safety, or general welfare of persons at the cultivation premises or at any nearby residence or nearby property or areas open to the public by creating dust, glare, heat, noise, noxious gasses, odor, smoke, traffic, or vibration, by the use or storage of hazardous materials, processes, products or wastes, or by any other way.

+D. Written Prohibition by Landlord.
+It shall be unlawful for any person to continue to cultivate cannabis on premises not owned by that person, or in the common area of any multi-unit or multi-family premises, after receiving written notice by the owner that cannabis cultivation is prohibited.

-D. Sale or Other Disposition of Medical Marijuana Prohibited.
-It shall be unlawful for any person cultivating medical marijuana pursuant to this chapter to sell, offer for sale, furnish, administer, or donate the marijuana permitted to be grown under this chapter.
-A primary caregiver that receives compensation for cultivation services, or monies in advance or reimbursement for actual expenses incurred to cultivate marijuana, such as costs of starter plants or seed, soil, containers, and utilities, from a qualified patient to enable that person to use marijuana, shall not, on the sole basis of those payments, be deemed to be a seller of marijuana for purposes of this chapter.
+E. Sale or Other Disposition of Cannabis Prohibited.
+It shall be unlawful for any person cultivating cannabis pursuant to this chapter to sell, offer for sale, furnish, administer, or donate the cannabis permitted to be grown under this chapter in any manner inconsistent with California Health and Safety Code Section 11362.1.
+A primary caregiver that receives compensation for cultivation services, or monies in advance or reimbursement for actual expenses incurred to cultivate cannabis, such as costs of starter plants or seed, soil, containers, and utilities, from a person with an identification card to enable that person to use cannabis, shall not, on the sole basis of those payments, be deemed to be a seller of cannabis for purposes of this chapter.

 8.10.060 Public nuisance.